redhat-developer/odo/docs/creating-an-application-with-a-database.md

   - `oc` client is installed.

-  - You have a running OpenShift cluster.
-Developers can use [CodeReady Containers (CRC)](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC) to deploy a local OpenShift cluster quickly.
+  - You have a running cluster.
+Developers can use [CodeReady Containers (CRC)](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC) to deploy a local cluster quickly.

   - [Service
     Catalog](../../applications/service_brokers/installing-service-catalog.xml#sb-installing-service-catalog)